openlayers/ol-mapbox-style/README.md

 • **styleUrl**: `string`

 URL of the Mapbox GL style.
-Required for styles that were provided as object, when they contain a relative sprite url.
+Required for styles that were provided as object, when they contain a relative sprite url, or sources referencing data by relative url.

 ___